alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

           <img src="images/deploy_shm/enable_passwordreset.png" width="80%" title="Enable password reset">
       </p>
     - If you changed this setting, click the `Save` icon

+#### Manually add an MFA licence for the user

+1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
+The name of the current directory is under your username in the top right corner of the Azure portal screen.
+To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
+2. Click the "hamburger" menu in the top left corner (three horizontal lines) and select "Azure Active Directory"
+3. Select `Licences` from the left hand menu
+4. Select `All Products` from the left hand menu
+5. Click `Azure Active Directory Premium P1` (production) or `Azure Active Directory Premium P2` (test)
+6. Click `Assign`
+7. Click `Users and groups`
+8. Select the users you have recently created and click `Select`
+9. Click `Assign` to complete the process
+10. Activate your researcher account in the same way as for your admin account (via https://aka.ms/mfasetup)

 ## 9. Deploy and configure Network Policy Server (NPS)